mpv-player/mpv/DOCS/man/options.rst

     OS X only.

+``--macos-output-csp=<type>``
+    Activate HDR output color space to utilize macOS HDR display support.
+    "auto" is the default, which will select the color space of the desktop but will not activate HDR mode.
+To activate HDR mode this value must be set specifically matching video's color space.
+It is recommended to use this switch together with ``--target-trc``.
+Both values must correspond to video's color primaries/transfer characteristics in order to get the correct color reproduction.

+    auto
+        Select the color space of the desktop without activating HDR mode displayP3_PQ_EOTF
+        DCI P3 primaries, PQ transfer function - that's the most common color profile for most HDR videos. ``--target-trc`` must be set to ``pq`` to get the correct video color reproduction
+    displayP3_HLG
+        DCI P3 primaries, and the HLG gamma extendedLinearDisplayP3
+        P3 primaries and linear transfer function
+    itur_2020
+        ITU-R BT.2020
+    itur_2020_PQ_EOTF
+        ITU-R BT.2020 with PQ transfer function
+    extendedSRGB
+        The extended sRGB color space
+    extendedLinearSRGB
+        The sRGB color space with a linear transfer function and extended-range values

+    macOS only.

 ``--macos-title-bar-appearance=<appearance>``
     Sets the appearance of the title bar (default: auto).
 Not all combinations of appearances and ``--macos-title-bar-material`` materials make sense or